 Unfortunately, once you hit maximum level, your opportunities to get upgrades from these Professions drastically drop off, particularly if you’re doing large-group raid instances.
 Some specialty items are crafted from raiding materials, but even those are rarely the best items you can equip overall.

 The exceptions are resistance gear (frost resist, nature resist, etc.) which are required for some high-end raid instances.
 Those pieces typically require items from those raids to craft, which perhaps doesn’t make a lot of sense, but they are worth crafting.
-They bind on equip, so you can also purchase them from the auction house or have a friend make them for you.
+They bind on equip, so you can also purchase them from the WoW Classic Auction House or have a friend make them for you.

 More guides to wow you: